• Skip to primary navigation

 What These Family Dynamics Can Mean for Recovery

-In order to support the recovery of a loved one who has addiction, family members need to be aware of the role that they may be playing within their family.
+In order to support the recovery of a loved one who has an addiction, family members need to be aware of the role that they may be playing within their family.
 Participation in a 12-step group like Al-Anon can help family members become more aware of how they may be unintentionally enabling or supporting their loved one’s disease.

-On the flip side, if someone is in recovery from addiction but do not have a supportive family, that person may need to set some healthy boundaries with their family.
+On the flip side, if someone is in recovery from addiction but does not have a supportive family, that person may need to set some healthy boundaries with their family.
 When you have toxic family members, you have to find recovery separate from them.
 Here is a concise guide to recovering without a supportive family.

 How Can Family Therapy Help?